-Following these acts President Barack Obama, Katie Couric, and Anderson Cooper honored Natalie for her actions.
-Improper Bostonian magazine named Dr. Stavas one of “Boston’s Best", and The Boston Globe awarded her with “2013 Bostonian of the Year” - an honor bestowed upon those who shape the biggest story of the year in a remarkable way.
-She was also named “Woman of the Week” in Philadelphia in 2016.
+Following these actions President Barack Obama, Katie Couric, and Anderson Cooper honored Natalie for her role as a first responder.
+Improper Bostonian magazine named Dr. Stavas one of “Boston’s Best" and The Boston Globe awarded her with “2013 Bostonian of the Year” - an honor bestowed upon those that shape the biggest story of the year in a remarkable way.

-After the bombings Dr. Stavas increased her efforts in preventing childhood violence and improving the health of urban communities.
-She is medical director and a mentor for Sole Train - a non-profit organization guiding inner-city youth on a path toward their full potential through running.
-She is also the medical advisor for the Appalachian Mountain Club, helping improve the health of children by getting them outside.
+After the bombings Dr. Stavas was so motivated that she increased her efforts in preventing childhood violence and improving the health of urban communities.
+She is a mentor for Sole Train - a non-profit organization guiding inner-city youth on a path towards their full potential through running.
+She is also the Medical Advisor for the Appalachian Mountain Club, helping improve the health of children by getting them outside.

-Dr. Stavas’ work goes beyond borders - traveling to Haiti throughout the year Dr. Stavas provides medical care to children and helps strengthen the fragile medical infrastructure.
+Dr. Stavas’ work goes beyond borders - traveling to Haiti throughout the year, she provides medical care to children and helps strengthen the fragile medical infrastructure.
 A documentary featuring this work as a medical pioneer premiered at the 2014 South by Southwest film festival.